-The reliance on surface fronds for translocated photosynphate, combined with their vulnerability to disturbance, results in considerable spatial and temporal variability in bladder kelp productivity and size.
-For example, Graham et al (1997), observed that bladder kelp holdfast growth in California decreased significantly along a gradient of increasing wave exposure, possibly due to greater disturbance to the bladder kelp surface canopy.
-Similarly, Miller & Geibel (1973) and McCleneghan & Houk (1985) observed reduced holdfast growth in bladder kelp following the experimental removal of surface canopies in California.
-Reed (1987) demonstrated that a 75% thinning of vegetative fronds in California led to an approximate 75% decrease in the generation of reproductive blades.
 Graham (2002) identified shifts in the reproductive condition of Californian bladder kelp from fertile to completely sterile in response to episodic, sub-lethal frond grazing by amphipods.
 This change in reproductive condition occurred despite relatively constant sporophyll biomass.
 Finally, in a New Zealand study, Geange (2014) identified an apparent trade-off between vegetative growth and the generation of reproductive sporophylls.
 Relative to controls, the removal of surface canopies did not result in decreased frond generation, despite an 86% reduction in the generation of reproductive blades.
 Geange (2014) also found that 89% of plants became completely sterile 50 days after canopy removal, with effects persisting for up to 83 days.

-Growth of bladder kelp in New Zealand appears to be seasonal, with autumn and winter growth rates in 1988 in Otago Harbour having been estimated at approximately 1-20 mm per day (table 3, Brown et al 1997).
+Growth of bladder kelp in New Zealand appears to be seasonal.
+Autumn and winter growth rates in 1988 in Otago Harbour were estimated at approximately 1-20 mm per day (Table 3, Brown et al 1997).
 Brown et al (1997) identified a seasonal pattern of blade relative growth rate (RGR) in Otago Harbour, where blade RGRs during 1986-87 were similar year-round, except for summer when lower rates were recorded.
 Brown et al (1997) concluded that sufficiently high irradiance levels and seawater nutrient concentrations support relatively constant growth throughout most of the year, but that growth was nutrient-limited during summer months when seawater nitrate levels decline.
-In a study on Stewart Island, Hepburn et al (2007) found that exposure to waves increased nitrogen uptake, modifying the seasonal pattern of growth by ameliorating the negative effect of low seawater nitrogen concentrations during summer.
+However, the research of Hepburn et al (2007) and Hurd (2017) showed growth rates to be enhanced by water velocity in modifying the seasonal pattern of M. pyrifera growth by ameliorating the negative effect of low seawater nitrogen concentrations during summer and autumn.

-Table 3: Growth parameters for KKB G canopy (> 2.25 m) and submerged fronds at Aquarium Point, Otago Harbour during autumn (March/April/May) and winter (June/July/August) 1988.
-From Brown et al (1997).
+Table 3: Growth parame ters for KKB (G canopy (> 2.25 m) and sub merged fronds a at Aquarium Po int, Otago Harbour during autumn ((March/April/N Aay) and winter (June/July/A ugust) 1988.
+Ad apted from Brow wn et al (1997).